Shin7kAIju/Shinjuku1/README.md

 # Shinjuku1
-A repository about big in Japan
+A repository about big in Japan.
-I will attempt to code in Python
+I will attempt to code in Python..
-There is no table of content
+There is no table of content.
-my name is S K
+my name is S K.